WebFuzzing/EvoMaster/docs/for_developers.md

 E.g., there is no handling of _flaky_ tests (in JUnit 4, this was handled by the _Surefire_/_Failsafe_ plugins).
 This is the reason why such test executions should be wrapped inside a `handleFlaky` call.

+Also notice that, for JavaScript and C#, E2E tests are different, as run through bash scripts.
+This is due to the fact that we have to run 2 separate processes using different technologies (e.g., JVM vs. .Net and NodeJS).

 ### AVOID TOO LONG METHODS